 6:00pm snack while mom eats dinner (Plain chicken, cucumber, etc.)

 While these are some great general guidelines, consult with your breeder or rescue as well as your vet to come up with the best meal schedule and food for your individual dog.
-You can learn more about the best foods for puppies through Dog Food Advisor.
-They are transparent about the criteria they use to evaluate dog food and do provide recall alerts.
-Note that a positive rating does not mean a food is ideal for your pup.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.